JFK/UMass station: Old Colony Railroad

+Boston Elevated Railway

 Crescent Avenue was replaced with Columbia station, which primarily served the residential areas to the west.
 The station had a single island platform, 300 feet long and varying 20-25 feet wide, covered with a full-length reinforced concrete canopy.
 It was designed to be extended southwards if future ridership required six-car trains.
 The entrance to the station was from the Columbia Road overpass; like other stations on the Dorchester Extension, it was a rectangular red brick structure with red sandstone and Concord granite trim.
 The roofs of the headhouse, the stairway to the platform, and the canopy were all flashed with copper.
 Fare control was in the headhouse, with a waiting room on the platform.
 The station was designed by William D. Austin.